-- 70. The Council is unable to require a development contribution in certain circumstances, as outlined in section 200 of the LGA02, if, and to the extent that: - It has, under section 108(2)(a) of the RMA, imposed a condition on a resource consent requiring a financial contribution in relation to the same development for the same purpose; or - The developer will fund or otherwise provide for the same reserve or network infrastructure; or - A third party has funded or provided, or undertaken to fund or provide, the same reserve or network infrastructure; or - Unless otherwise provided for by s200(4) of the LGA02, the Council has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance.

-- 71. In addition, the Council will not require a development contribution in any of the following cases: - Where, except in the case of a new dwelling, the value of any building work for which a building consent is required is less than \$20,000 exclusive of GST, unless the building consent is for a change of use. - Where, in relation to any dwelling, replacement development, repair or renovation work generates no additional demand for reserve or network infrastructure. - Where a building consent is for a bridge, dam (confined to the dam structure and any tail race) or other public utility. - The application for a resource or building consent, authorisation, or certificate of acceptance is made by the Crown or the Council.
+- 71. The Council is unable to require a development contribution in certain circumstances, as outlined in section 200 of the LGA02, if, and to the extent that: - It has, under section 108(2)(a) of the RMA, imposed a condition on a resource consent requiring a financial contribution in relation to the same development for the same purpose; or - The developer will fund or otherwise provide for the same reserve or network infrastructure; or - A third party has funded or provided, or undertaken to fund or provide, the same reserve or network infrastructure; or - Unless otherwise provided for by s200(4) of the LGA02, the Council has already required a development contribution for the same purpose in respect of the same building work, whether on the granting of a building consent or a certificate of acceptance. - 72.
+In addition, the Council will not require a development contribution in any of the following cases: - Where the value of building work is less than \$20,444 exclusive of GST (or as specified in the Building (Levy) Regulations 2019), where the building consent is for a change of use or a relocation. - Where a development generates no additional demand for reserve or network infrastructure. - Where a building consent is for a bridge, dam (confined to the dam structure and any tail race) or other public utility. - The application for a resource or building consent, authorisation, or certificate of acceptance is made by the Crown or the Council.
 This exemption does not apply to Council Organisations, Council-Controlled Organisations or Council-Controlled Trading Organisations. - Family Flats in the Rural and Villages Catchment. - Buildings ancillary to rural primary production activities within the Rural and Villages Catchment.